 Amber: Control room, maybe?!
 At least, in front of a computer somewhere to get a first glimpse!
 In all honesty, I will probably cry. :)

-Stefanie M: Webb will be launched in 2018 [Editor's note: Currently 2019.] and takes about 2 months to reach its L2 orbit and cool to operating temperature.
+Stefanie M: Webb will be launched in 2018 [Editor's Note: launch currently scheduled for 2021] and takes about 2 months to reach its L2 orbit and cool to operating temperature.
 The first data will follow in the approximate 4 months of alignment, checkout, and calibration.
 This will be a very exciting time for everyone on the project.
 Then the REAL science begins and hopefully I'm helping with the analysis of these data from the start.

 happinesswins: How exciting.
 The fruition part.
 The looking and seeing.
 The 4 months of alignment, checkout and calibration - Will there be much experimentation at that point?
 Or is that already process already very well understood?